-- Some Samsung and Wiko devices, but only those running android version 4.2, will crash due to an incompatibility in their ROM with the Google libraries.
-Upgrading to a more recent Android version (most will upgrade to at least 4.4) will fix the issue.
-To implement a workaround would affect all other devices, so I decided to leave it as-is. - Some devices (e.g. HTC Velocity 4G) seem to have an issue with the keyboard prediction window which pops up just above the on-screen keyboard.
+• Some devices (e.g. HTC Velocity 4G) seem to have an issue with the keyboard prediction window which pops up just above the on-screen keyboard.
 This means that when entering a form it may crash the application.
-The current workaround is to disable the word prediction in the device keyboards preferences (not the best solution, but it works).
+The current workaround is to disable the word prediction in the device keyboards settings (not the best solution, but it works).
 Using a USB or Bluetooth keyboard resolves the issue since the built-in on-screen keyboard then remains hidden.
-I will investigate if there are application (AndFlmsg based) work-arounds for that device specific issue.